iit-technology-ambit/Syphus/README.md

 # Syphus [![Build Status](https://travis-ci.org/iit-technology-ambit/Syphus.svg?branch=master)](https://travis-ci.org/iit-technology-ambit/Syphus)

+## AutoDeployment

->> `Master` branch is linked with the main server by [Midgard](https://midgard.iit-techambit.in).
-Any commits pushed to this branch will be instantly deployed in production
+`Master` branch is linked with the main server by [Midgard](https://midgard.iit-techambit.in).
+Any commits pushed to this branch will be instantly deployed in production.

+A manual deployment can also be triggered after going to the URL.

+NOTE: Any changes that require change in environment variables or require migration should be done manually after logging into the server.

 ## Common Backend for Ambit